Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: System Model

 \section{System Model}

 We consider the \ac{RIS}-assisted cell-free massive \ac{MIMO} \ac{ISAC} network shown in Fig. \ref{general scheme}.
-Here a set $\mathcal{T}$ made of $T$ \acp{AP}, each equipped with $M$ transmit antennas, serves $K$ single-antenna \acp{UE} in the downlink while sensing the potential presence of a target at a known position.
-The sensing is assumed to be carried out over $\tau$ symbols belonging to the same channel coherence block.
-A second set of $R$ APs, denoted by $\mathcal{R}$, collects the echos scattered from the target and performs target detection.
-The choice of geographically separated transmitting and receiving APs is motivated by the implementation challenges of full duplex operation, especially in terms of self interference \cite{he2024research}, and the interest in this setup for cell-free massive MIMO communications.
-We assume that the direct channel between the APs in $\mathcal{T}$ and the target is blocked and, thus, the formers reach the target through a \ac{RIS} equipped with $N$ reflective elements whose phase shifts are described by the vector $\ttheta=[\theta_1,\dots, \theta_N]^\top$, where $|\theta_n|=1$ for $n=1,\dots, N$.
+A set $\mathcal{T}$ of $T$ \acp{AP}, each equipped with $M$ transmit antennas, serves $K$ single-antenna \acp{UE} in the downlink while sensing the potential presence of a target at a known position.
+Sensing is carried out over $\tau$ symbols belonging to the same channel coherence block.
+A second set $\mathcal{R}$ of $R$ APs collects the target echoes and performs target detection.
+The choice of geographically separated transmitting and receiving APs is motivated by the implementation challenges of full duplex operation, especially in terms of self-interference \cite{he2024research}, and the interest in this setup for cell-free massive MIMO communications.
+We assume that the direct channel between the APs in $\mathcal{T}$ and the target is blocked and, thus, the formers reach the target through a \ac{RIS} equipped with $N$ reflective elements, whose phase shifts are described by the vector $\ttheta=[\theta_1,\dots, \theta_N]^\top$, where $|\theta_n|=1$ for $n=1,\dots, N$.
 Each AP $t \in \mathcal{T}$ is connected to the RIS via the channel $\HH_{t} \in \mathbb{C}^{N \times M}$, the reflected path connecting the RIS to the target is denoted by $\cc\in \mathbb{C}^{N} $ and the UEs are connected to the APs in $\mathcal{T}$ via the channel $\{\ggc_{k,t}\}_{\forall k,t} \in \mathbb{C}^{M} $.
 The receiving APs in $\mathcal{R}$ are connected to the target via the channels $\{\bb_r\}_{\forall r \in \mathcal{R}}\in \mathbb{C}^M$.